ayushmehre/padhai-assignment/DESIGN.md

     - The `<InteractableSlide>` component acts as a wrapper, providing the necessary context and interaction capabilities (pointer, highlight, audio handling via its imperative ref methods, which are called by `useSlideInteraction` hook).

 This component-based approach ensures that each slide is a self-contained unit that can be easily managed and swapped within the React application structure.
 The `<InteractableSlide>` component remains generic, handling the _interaction mechanics_ regardless of the specific _content_ provided by the child slide component.

+## Session Start/Restart Safety Guard (2024 Update)

+- The Start/Restart Session button now includes a built-in safety guard to prevent spamming:
+  - After each click, the button is disabled for 1.5 seconds, ignoring further clicks during this period.
+  - This ensures that multiple rapid session events are not sent to the backend, preventing race conditions or UI glitches.
+- On each Start/Restart, the following are reset via imperative methods:
+  - The pointer is hidden and reset to its default position.
+  - All highlights are cleared from the slide.
+  - Any currently playing audio is stopped.
+- This logic is implemented in the `InteractableSlide` component, which manages the button state and calls the appropriate imperative methods on its child hooks.

+## Pause/Stop Session Functionality

+- As of this version, explicit Pause and Stop session features are **not implemented**.
+- Rationale: These features would require both frontend state management and protocol/logic changes in the mock server.
+For the current POC, only Start/Restart (with safety guard) is supported for simplicity and robustness.